zyreoo/juice/games/Runic Oblivion/README.md

 **How does the game actually play?
 (Core Game Loop)** Magic combination.

-How will you keep players engaged for 30 minutes?
-What's the general scope of your game (will change as you go)?
+**How will you keep players engaged for 30 minutes?
+What's the general scope of your game (will change as you go)?**
-Yes
+Yes.